Have You Suffered a Loss?

 You have access to the help you need and the freedom to realize your strengths and your survivor abilities.
 Giving yourself this time to reflect, respond to the reflections, and to get the support you need is necessary to heal yourself and get started on your “new normal”, your life ahead.

 Grief is work, perhaps the hardest work you will ever do.

-Decisions have to be made, you have to function on a level that maintains your health and well-being.
+Besides the emotional upheaval, decisions have to be made, and you have to function on a level that maintains your life and health.
 You might feel like you are going in a zillion different directions, and it can be exhausting.

 Are you the beneficiary or executor of an estate?

 For people who are the beneficiaries or executors of a will, that in itself can be a full-time job when you have to go right to work on the estate.
 With the demands of the estate process and lawyers, you feel like you have no time for grieving.

 Finding your way in making these important decisions while grieving can be daunting.
 You need all of the support that you can get as you go through this period in your life.

 Grief and Loss Counseling Can Help You Through

 Step Back And Focus On Healing